 Do you have descriptions of faculty research from those who are taking students?

 - Yes.
 Below are a few confirmed faculty who will be taking undergraduates this summer.
-Come back to this section, as it will be updated over the upcoming weeks.

 - Jim Hoffman - Emotion-induced blindness refers to impaired awareness of visual